Red Dragon Peacock Cichlid (Aulonocara sp. 'Red Dragon')

 Maintain these water conditions for optimal health and vibrant colors

-If you are searching for tropical fish for sale UK and want something more distinctive than the usual starter species, Aulonocara korneliae deserves a close look.
-Commonly sold as the Blue Gold Peacock Cichlid or Chizumulu Peacock, this Lake Malawi cichlid combines metallic blue, gold and violet tones with the alert, inquisitive personality that makes peacock cichlids so rewarding to keep.
-It reaches around 10 cm as an adult, can live up to 10 years with proper care, and suits aquarists who want an African cichlid UK setup with colour, movement and character.
-For many fishkeepers, it sits in the sweet spot between a true beginner fish and a demanding specialist species, making it a strong choice for anyone building a hard-water display.
+If you are searching for a striking African cichlid for sale in the UK with more character than the usual starter species, Aulonocara korneliae deserves a close look.
+Commonly sold as the Blue-Gold Peacock Cichlid or Chizumulu Peacock, this Lake Malawi cichlid combines metallic blue, gold and violet tones with the alert, inquisitive personality that makes peacock cichlids so rewarding to keep.
+It reaches around 10 cm as an adult, can live up to 10 years with good care, and suits aquarists who want a colourful, active hard-water display.
+For many fishkeepers it sits in the sweet spot between a true beginner fish and a demanding specialist, making it a strong choice for anyone building a Lake Malawi setup.

-In practical terms, this is not a fish for a tiny desktop aquarium or a small tropical fish tank with heater.
-It needs stable water, room to establish territories, and a properly planned Malawi layout.
-Questions like what temp is tropical fish tank, what should tropical fish tank temperature be, and what size tank for tropical fish matter a lot here, because peacocks show their best colour and behaviour only when conditions are right.
-See our detailed photos showing the body depth, face colour and finnage of this species in a mature display.
-If you want to buy live fish online uk, buy tropical fish UK, or compare peacock cichlids for sale uk before choosing, this species offers brilliant colour without the constant aggression seen in many Mbuna.
+This is not a fish for a tiny desktop tank.
+It needs stable water, room to establish territories and a properly planned Malawi layout.
+The recommended minimum is a 150-litre aquarium with hard, alkaline water held between 24°C and 28°C, because peacocks only show their best colour and behaviour when conditions are right.
+If you want to buy live tropical fish online in the UK or compare peacock cichlids for sale before choosing, this species offers brilliant colour without the constant aggression seen in many Mbuna.
+For full husbandry background, see our African cichlid care guide.

 Aulonocara korneliae is one of the peacock cichlids from Lake Malawi, a group valued in the aquarium hobby for vivid male colour, active midwater swimming and maternal mouthbrooding.
 In the trade it is often discussed alongside other Aulonocara species and mild haps, especially by aquarists building a balanced Malawi display rather than a high-conflict Mbuna tank.

-Aulonocara korneliae is endemic to Lake Malawi cichlid UK collections because its wild home is Lake Malawi in East Africa, specifically around Chizumulu Island.
+Aulonocara korneliae is a Lake Malawi cichlid, endemic to the lake in East Africa and found specifically around Chizumulu Island.
 That restricted range is one reason the species feels special in the hobby.
-Unlike fish collected from broad river systems, this cichlid evolved in a very specific rocky and sandy shoreline environment where water is clear, mineral-rich and consistently alkaline.
+Unlike fish collected from broad river systems, this cichlid evolved in a very specific rocky and sandy shoreline environment where the water is clear, mineral-rich and consistently alkaline.

-In the wild, peacock cichlids are famous for hunting small invertebrates in and over the substrate.
+In the wild, peacock cichlids hunt small invertebrates in and over the substrate.
 They use sensory pores around the head to detect movement in sand, then pick out tiny prey items.
-That natural feeding style explains why a sandy base matters so much in captivity.
-It also explains why this fish behaves differently from algae-grazing Mbuna.
-If you have wondered what tropical aquarium fish eat snails, this is not a dedicated snail-control species; it is better thought of as a sand-sifting omnivore with a strong preference for quality prepared foods and meaty supplements.
+That natural feeding style explains why a sandy base matters so much in captivity, and why this fish behaves differently from algae-grazing Mbuna.
+It is best thought of as a sand-sifting omnivore with a strong preference for quality prepared foods and meaty supplements rather than a dedicated algae or pest-control species.

-Some keepers compare specialist Malawi stock with general retail options like all pond solutions tropical fish, tropical fish pond uk or even searches such as tropical fish pond royal oak.
-In reality, Aulonocara korneliae is a warm, indoor freshwater species and not a pond fish.
+It is worth noting that Aulonocara korneliae is a warm, indoor freshwater species and not a pond fish.
 It belongs in a heated aquarium with hard, alkaline water.
-For aquarists deciding on a blue gold peacock cichlid or alternative species, this fish stands out for its refined colour and more measured aggression compared with many rock-dwelling Malawi cichlids.
+Compared with many rock-dwelling Malawi cichlids, this species stands out for its refined colour and more measured aggression.

 Mimicking the natural mix of open sand, broken sightlines and rock piles improves confidence, reduces chasing and helps males display stronger colour.
 A bare, bright tank with no structure often makes peacocks look washed out and skittish.